Home / Use Cases / Zero Trust

 Step 3 — Device baseline with Intune

-Delivery: all company notebooks in Intune, compliance policy active, BYOD smartphones with App Protection.
+Deliverable: all company notebooks in Intune, compliance policy active, BYOD smartphones with App Protection.
 Plus an onboarding path for new devices (Autopilot), so this doesn’t fall apart again.

 Stack hints: Microsoft Intune, Compliance Policies, App Protection Policies, Autopilot, Defender for Endpoint onboarding.